twschan/CI_MS1_Tessa_Chan/TESTING.md

 *3. As a First Time Visitor, I want to be able to find the website is easily accessible and stand out from other designers.*

 Feature:
 1. Aria labels, screen reader only text and alternative text have been used throughout the site.
-The use of hover indicates whats been hightlighted before you click on it and underline link shows which page you are on.
+The use of hover indicates whats been highlighted before you click on it and underline link shows which page you are on.
 2. Shows the site owner location where her studio is based with a map.

 Action: